Looking for a fun, inexpensive way to keep cool this summer? Why not get out on one of the Brazos River

 Granbury is (817) 573-3212 and Limestone is (903) 529-2141.

-Are there limits on noise from watercraft on the lake?
+Are there limits on noise from watercraft on the reservoir?

-Motor-powered watercraft shall not cause an unreasonable noise level that breaches the peace at the lakes.
+Motor-powered watercraft shall not cause an unreasonable noise level that breaches the peace at the reservoirs.

-Any such watercraft operating on the lakes must have an exhaust water manifold or a factory-type muffler
+Any such watercraft operating on the reservoirs must have an exhaust water manifold or a factory-type muffler

 installed on the engine.